 CIBC has a common share dividend sub-policy of maintaining a balance between the distribution of profits to shareholders and the need to retain capital for safety and soundness, and to support growth of the businesses.
-In the context of this overall policy, CIBC has a long term objective for an average dividend payout ratio of 40-50% of earnings attributable to common shareholders and seeks to create a pattern of stable growth in dividends per common share, as appropriate.
-Going forward, our target is to deliver an adjusted dividend payout ratio of approximately 50%.
+In the context of this overall policy, CIBC has an objective for an average dividend payout ratio of 40% to 50% of earnings attributable to common shareholders and seeks to create a pattern of stable growth in dividends per common share, as appropriate.
+Going forward, our target is to deliver a dividend payout ratio near the top end of our target range.

-The cash dividends declared and paid per share for each class of CIBC shares and restrictions on the payment of dividends can be found on pages 137 to 139 of the 2015 AR.
+The cash dividends declared and paid per share for each class of CIBC shares and restrictions on the payment of dividends can be found on pages 137 to 139 of the 2016 AR.